BrianThomas621/rust-openvino-check/README.md

 - `C:\Program Files (x86)\Intel\openvino_2025\runtime\bin\intel64\Release`
 - `C:\Program Files (x86)\Intel\openvino_2025\runtime\3rdparty\tbb\bin`

+These subfolders contain .dlls that the Rust openvino crate will utilize.
+The 2nd path above contains the tbb12.dll, which is a C++ library file for Intel Threading Building Blocks (TBB) for parallel programming.
+If this .dll is missing, you will get a `STATUS_DLL_NOT_FOUND` error when you try to compile the Rust project.

-You will now be able to use the Rust `openvino` crate for your Rust projects.
+After these five steps, you will now be able to use the Rust `openvino` crate for your Rust projects!

 6. In the `rust-openvino-check` folder, run `cargo run.` If OpenVINO is successfully installed, an OpenVINO core will be intialized and a quick device check will occur that will display your avaiable devices and a few basic properties.

 ## OpenVINO

-OpenVINO™ (Open Visual Inference and Neural Network Optimization) is an open-source toolkit developed by Intel to **optimize and accelerate AI inference** across a wide range of Intel hardware platforms—including CPUs, integrated and discrete GPUs, NPUs, VPUs, and FPGAs.
+OpenVINO™ (Open Visual Inference and Neural Network Optimization) is an open-source toolkit developed by Intel to **optimize and accelerate AI inference** across a wide range of Intel hardware platforms—including CPUs, integrated and discrete GPUs, NPUs, and VPUs, as well as for **deploying deep learning models** efficiently.
+It supports models from popular frameworks like TensorFlow, PyTorch, and ONNX, and converts trained models into an intermediate representation (IR) for optimized execution.

-### 🧠 What OpenVINO Is
-- A toolkit designed for **deploying deep learning models** efficiently.
-- Supports models from popular frameworks like TensorFlow, PyTorch, and ONNX.
-- Converts trained models into an intermediate representation (IR) for optimized execution.

 ### 🎯 Purpose of OpenVINO
 - **Maximize inference performance** for AI workloads such as computer vision, NLP, and generative AI.